What is Laser Diode?

-- Monochromatic: An insubstantial width of radiated narrow light containing only single color.
+- Monochromatic: An insubstantial width of radiated narrow light containing only a single colour.

-- Coherent: A light with single wavelength emitted by LED with wide wavelength.
+- Coherent: A light with a single wavelength emitted by LED with wide wavelength.

 - The important characteristic of a laser diode is its approach or the threshold.
 The laser diode doesn’t operate until a minimum power is applied.
 If the light is below its energy, then the emission is weaker than the threshold compared to the full energy.